Global search

 The Google Play Store Class Action is being funded partly by a litigation funder, CF FLA Australia Investments 2 Pty Ltd, which is an Australian proprietary company owned and controlled by funds managed by Fortress Investment Group LLC (CF FLA).
 Phi Finney McDonald and Maurice Blackburn are deferring payment of the portion of their legal fees that are not being paid by CF FLA.
 For more information about how the class action is funded please refer to the Opt Out Notice or contact us using the contact details provided.

-Unless you opt out, you will be bound by any settlement or judgment of the Google Play Store Class Action.
+Unless you have opted out by the opt out deadline of 4:00 pm (AEDT) 23 February 2024, you will be bound by any settlement or judgment of the Google Play Store Class Action.
 If the class action is successful you will be entitled to share in the benefit of any order, judgment or settlement in favour of the Applicant and class members, although you may have to satisfy certain conditions before your entitlement arises.
 If the action is unsuccessful or is not as successful as you might have wished, you will not be able pursue the same claims and may not be able to pursue related claims against the Respondents in other legal proceedings.

 If you want to register to be kept informed about developments, please do so by following the Registration link above.